EXCLUSIVE-Mexico plans second deepwater oil tie-up in Maximino, Nobilis areas -sources

 A separate, shallow water farm-out auction for the Ayin-Batsil field is due to take place in October.

-Pemex has sunk two wells in Maximino at a depth of 3,000 meters (9,840 feet), discovering super light crude.
+Pemex has sunk two wells in Maximino at a depth of 3,000 meters, discovering super light crude.

-In September 2016, Pemex said it had found super light crude in its Nobilis-1 well, also at some 3,000 metres.
+In September 2016, Pemex said it had found super light crude in its Nobilis-1 well, also at some 3,000 meters.

 Both areas lie in the Perdido fold belt, like Trion.
-(Reporting by Adriana Barrera, Additional reporting by Alexandra Editing by Dave Graham and and Peter Cooney)
+(Reporting by Adriana Barrera; Editing by Dave Graham and Matthew Lewis)

 * Global oil supplies vs demand & price: http://tmsnrt.rs/2s2OtVQ (Adds chart, comment, updates prices)